csense-oss/csense-kotlin/documentation/Logging.md

 By default, this is DISABLED and there are nothing that handles the logging.
 Csense does use this logger by default in functions that does log.

-There are 4 levels of logging:
+There are 3 levels of logging:

-- production
 - error
 - warning
 - debug

-**Production**
-is intended for, production use. that is, if something is unexpected, or not an error but requires logging.

 **Error**
 is intended for, errors, bugs, and or other unexpected issues.